fsadata/RegisterAFoodBusinessDataStandard/Data Standard.md

 ### 62. Opening Hours Friday
 **Field name:** `opening_hours_friday`
 **Data type and size:** String (50)
-**Description:** A free text description of the Monday opening hours of the food business.
+**Description:** A free text description of the Friday opening hours of the food business.
 **Source:** Data entered by the user.
 **Validation rules:** If `opening_hours_friday` is true then a value must be present.
 **Validation implementation:** String.